RichterYT/no-trample/README.md

 # no-trample

 WARNING
--This datapack is currently in BETA phase.
-That mean there might be some broken stuff or stuff that I haven't make.
+-This datapack is currently in the BETA phase.
+That means there might be some broken stuff or stuff that I haven't made.

-This datapack make player or entity cannot trample on any crop.
+This datapack makes players or entities cannot trample on any crop.

 Please Note (I'm working on)
-- Player will not be able to break any type of crops
-- attached pumpkin and melon stem
+-The player will can't break any type of crops -attached pumpkin and melon stem
-- This datapack only support fully grown crops
+-This datapack only support fully grown crops